mobilesec/secure-element-gpdroid-nfc/README.md

 First of all, to use the application you need knowledge about smartcards and GlobalPlatform card management.

-The application itself uses the NFC-API to communicate with contactless smartcards.
+The application itself uses the Android NFC API to communicate with contactless smartcards.